-RDG 6530 Diagnostic Procedures in Reading
+RDG 6530 Diagnostic Procedures in Reading 3 s.h.

 Study of the psychology of reading, the nature of reading disability, and the nature of individual differences.
 Focus on diagnostic techniques, formal and informal assessment procedures, designing remedial programs to meet individual and group needs, preparing case studies, and reports.
-Prerequisites: RDG 5110, RDG 5160, RDG 5210, RDG 5310.
+Prerequisites: RDG 5110, RDG 5170, RDG 5210, RDG 5310.

 RDG 6850 Literacy Coaching and Leadership 3 s.h.

-Application of relevant research, theory, and best practices in the areas of adult learning, professional development, and literacy coaching in order to effectively support K-12 schools and classroom teachers student learning.
+Prepares teachers and reading specialists to apply relevant research, theory, and best practices in the areas of adult learning, professional development, and literacy coaching to effectively support K-12 schools and classroom teachers in improving literacy instruction, assessment, and student learning.

-RDG 6930 Practicum in Remediation 2 s.h.
+RDG 6930 Practicum in Reading Intervention 3 s.h.